When baby is ready for the big tub, you may be worried about keeping them safe. How can you stop them from slipping over when it’s bath time?

 It’s a Wrap!

-My favorite pick of all these great products has to be the Hermosa Allergen-Free Bath Mat.
+My pick for the best baby bath mat has to be the Hermosa Allergen-Free Bath Mat.
 Easy to clean, a good length for the bathtub, and safe and comfortable for baby.

 The only criticism some moms may have is that this mat doesn’t have a cute design.
 But that’s what bath toys and decals are for!
 Safety and functionality have to come first.
 If a fun design is a priority, the Salinka Ocean Baby Bath Mat is my second favorite.